 The North Face Venture 2

-The Venture 2 is another popular rain shell of similar caliber and price.
+The Venture 2 is another popular rain shell of similar caliber.
 It's reasonably priced and lightweight, but how does it perform?

 This jacket is comparable to both the Patagonia Torrentshell and Marmot PreCip performance-wise.
 The Venture 2 is durable, and its water resistance is great.
 It’s pretty much on par with the Patagonia Torrentshell in these regards, surpassing the PreCip.
 It’s impressive for its modest price, but it’s more suited for occasional hikers or campers who want a good everyday rain jacket.